zacbdev/frontend-test/README.md

 ### Why Redux and What is Redux-Saga?

 For any application that can benefit from storing complex data locally, redux is a phenomenal solution.
-Since we are storing related information on the client, it was an easy choice due to my familiarity and my trust in the ecosystem.
+Since we are storing intricately related data on the client, it was an easy choice due to my familiarity with and trust in the ecosystem.

-Redux-Saga is a different beast.
+Redux-Saga is a different beast, but one I adore.
 If you are familiar with redux, then you already know that managing actions can be somewhat complicated.
-There are many solutions to this problem, including: Redux-Thunk,
+There are many solutions to this problem, including: Redux-Thunk, Observable, etc.
+These are wonderful solutions, but they (in my opinion) lead to more complex and fragile logic.
+They are also much harder to test, since dispatching actions to the store can be a complicated process at best.

+Redux-Saga removes a lot of that complication by following a simple rule: only dispatch simple objects to the store and don't use callbacks.
+Cause that's how you end up crazy...ever seen a triple curried thunk?
+If you don't believe me, check out some of the [sagas I wrote here](src/store/sagas/index.js).
+They're super simple.

+I went ahead and started up a small test suite that would show how simple and powerful testing your sagas can be.
+Due to time limitations, I was only able to write a few tests.
+But I think they show the simplicity and power of this design decision.

+## Caveats / Changes

+While building the application, I made a few UX tweaks where I thought they would be beneficial.
+I also decided to do some minor deviations from the requirements in regards to filters (no client filters), but I don't think that will be a problem.
+Here are (in no particular order) the deviations/alterations I made along the way:

+- Client-side filtering is not a thing
+    - apollo/graphql cache is favorable
+    - we don't have to worry about stale data
+    - why not?
+    - pagination + small payloads = better data UX
+- Filters are queued on small mobile devices while being automatically applied on larger devices
+- For some reason the Yelp GraphQL API behaved oddly...these deviations were the result[^1]
+    - Only one image would come back per business, so the site was slightly modified to work with that parameter
+    - Only three reviews would ever some back ()

+[^1]: Note: I'm assuming this has to do with the type of API key we used